Online driving records are not official documents. Options to get an official document are In-Person or By Mail.

 Get a driving record Online

-You can request only for your own driver record online:
+You can request only for your own driver record online and by doing this check your California driver’s license status:

 - Prepare your printer, because you will have one chance to print your record after paying the fee.